 - Create engaging news pieces that capture the current moment around an issue and make research accessible to non-expert audiences, as well as human experiences of those trying to solve environmental, societal and economic issues via science.

-For application questions, contact RI-NEST Communications & Outreach Coordinator Shaun Kirby at skirby@uri.edu.
+For questions, contact RI-NEST Communications & Outreach Coordinator Shaun Kirby at skirby@uri.edu.
 You may also view past student journalism projects supported by RI-NEST.

 Meet the Team